 Enabling practitioners caring for a person to communicate with each other more easily and more quickly

 Reducing mistakes and omissions made because practitioners lacked needed information

 Enabling people to have access to their medical records and participate more fully in their own health care

 However, there are many different EMR systems.
 Practitioners and hospitals often cannot read records created by practitioners and hospitals that use a different system.
 Furthermore, the information in EMRs is only as accurate as the data that are entered by previous practitioners, and data entry is often very time-consuming.
 When possible, people should verify the information contained in their EMR.

-To help improve the continuity of their care, older people or their caregivers can take an active part in their care.
+To help improve the continuity of their care, older people and their caregivers (whether family members, people outside the family, or both) can take an active part in their care.
 For example, they can learn more about what can interfere with continuity, how the health care system works, and what resources (such as care managers or social workers) are available to improve continuity of care.
 Being familiar with their disorders and the details of their health insurance plan can also help.

 Active participation begins with communication—giving and getting information.
 When older people have special health care needs or questions, they or their family members should tell their health care practitioners.
-For example, older people often need help determining which drugs are covered by their Medicare prescription drug plan Medicare Part D Current details regarding funding and availability of medical care in the United States remain unsettled.
-The reader is referred to the Centers for Medicare & Medicaid Services and The Henry... read more .
+For example, older people often need help determining which medications are covered by their Medicare prescription drug plan.

 Active participation means asking questions about a disorder, treatment, or other aspects of care.
 It also includes learning how to prevent disorders and taking the appropriate steps to do so.